ConvertKit/developers-documentation/source/includes/_overview.md

 ## Building a larger integration?

-If you're working with a company that's building a large integration with ConvertKit, please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdiRK0t-LQjBiphLGNy4d6mmG4MXkf7ytrF0b47lvV1bT-_SA/viewform) to get an integration key.
-We'll work with you to ensure your integration works amazingly for our mutual customers.
+If you're working with a company that's building a large integration with ConvertKit, you will need to use an integration key.
+This key will help us triaging, troubleshooting and diagnosing potential issues with integrations, ensuring that your integration works perfectly for your customers.
+Please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdiRK0t-LQjBiphLGNy4d6mmG4MXkf7ytrF0b47lvV1bT-_SA/viewform) to request an integration key.

 ## API Basics